DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

 \subsection{Interactive Training Strategy}

-Based on DCF, we use two different DRL models (i.e., upper-layer model and lower-layer model) to solve the task allocation and UAV route planning subproblems, respectively.
-These two models are interdependent as the input data of the lower-layer model is generated by the upper-layer model, and the reward of the upper-layer model is obtained via the lower-layer model.
-Therefore, we design an ITS that consists of pre-training, intensive training, and alternate training processes for effective model training.
+Within the DCF, we designed two different DRL models to solve the task allocation subproblem in the upper-level, and the UAV route planning subproblem in the lower-level, respectively.
+These two models may affect each other since the input of the lower-level model is determined by the upper-level model, and the reward of the upper-level model is calculated based on the output of the lower-level model.
+Therefore, we design an interactive training strategy (ITS) that consists of pre-training, intensive training, and alternate training processes to train them effectively and efficiently.
 The pseudocode of our ITS is presented in Algorithm \ref{algorithm1}.
-As for the training algorithm, we use the rollout-based REINFORCE which performs well in training Transformer-style DRL models \cite{xuReinforcementLearningMultiple2021, huReinforcementLearningApproach2020, liDeepReinforcementLearning2021c}.
-The gradient of the loss function is calculated below: \begin{small}
+Pertaining to the training algorithm for our two models, we employ the rollout-based REINFORCE which performs well in training Transformer-style DRL models \cite{xuReinforcementLearningMultiple2022, huReinforcementLearningApproach2020, liDeepReinforcementLearning2021c}.
+Accordingly, the gradient of the loss function in our two models is calculated as follows,